Mice Facts, Identification, and Control in New York, New Jersey, and Connecticut

 Color: Brown, black, white, gray, and combinations thereof

 Mice have hairless tails an inch or two in length.

-Female mice can have up to 15 litters per year, and each litter contains on average between 10 and 12 babies.
-Once giving birth, a female mouse can become pregnant again within a single day, so it's safe to say that mice reproduce fairly quickly.
+Female mice 4 months or older can have up to 15 litters per year.
+Each mouse litter contains an average of 6-12 babies.
+After giving birth, a female mouse can become pregnant again within a single day.
+Because mice reproduce so quickly, strong pest control measures are recommended.

 Signs of Mice Infestation

-There are many ways to discover a mouse infestation.
-The signs are similar to those for rat infestations, but include droppings, urine orders, gnaw marks, nests, scampering noises, and damage to food containers in cupboards.
+There are many ways to discover mice in your home or business.
+These mouse infestation signs are similar to those for rat infestations and include: